DavidWrightOS/DavidWrightOS/README.md

-## Hi there! 👋🏼 &nbsp; I'm David Wright ⏤ an iOS Developer.
+## Hi there! 👋🏼 &nbsp; I'm David Wright

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

+- 👨🏻 &nbsp; I'm an iOS Developer 📱, husband 👫🏻, and dog dad 🐶
 - ❤️ &nbsp; I love learning and experimenting with new technologies, frameworks, and UI designs
-- ✍️ &nbsp; I’m currently working on **[Resfeber](https://github.com/Lambda-School-Labs/LabsPT13-Resfeber-A-IOS)**: an app that allows travelers to plan their upcoming trips
+- ✍️ &nbsp; I’m currently working on an app called **[Resfeber](https://github.com/DavidWrightOS/Resfeber-labspt13)**.
+It allows travelers to plan their upcoming trips
-- 🌱 &nbsp; I have a growing interest in app architecture and Swift design patterns
+- 🌱 &nbsp; I'm currently interested in learning more about mobile application architecture

 <h3> 🛠 &nbsp;Tech Stack</h3>